Jarmos-san/R_Notes/r_programming_overview.md

 Takes in three arguments in the format `(n, min, max)` where `n` is the number of observations, `min` & `max` for the minimum and maximum observation.

-**_IMPORTANT:_**
-1. The order of the argument matters.
-2. Some of the arguments are mandatory, while some of them aren't.

 - `set.seed(65)` is used to make the random sample reproducible, the argument of the function `seed()` which is always a `numeric` implies `R`for using it's `nth` random number variation.

 - `help()` or ?_func_ can be useful to get info about;